BradEstacio/CS-116-Final-Project/README.md

  conditions, writing and throwing exceptions, and using inheritance with interfaces and classes.
 Basic Javadocs included inside files.
 Two text files were included for testing the main class, those being `orderssmall.txt.` and `testFile.txt`.
 Another java file was required to randomly generate a text file.

+`OfficeSupplyOrderSystemUML.png` is a simple UML of the Office Supply Order System.

 # OfficeSupplyUI.java
 Methods inside the UI throw `OfficeSupplyUIException.java`.